Osei Telesford

-Osei Telesford (born November 30, 1983) is a Trinidadian footballer who plays for the Criollos de Caguas FC in the Liga Puerto Rico.
+Osei Telesford (born November 30, 1983) is a Trinidadian retired footballer.

 Career

-Youth and College
+Youth and college

 Born in San Juan, Telesford was a member of the youth setup at famed Trinidadian club Joe Public, before coming to the United States in 2003.
 He played college soccer at Liberty University, starting 65 of 66 matches from 2003 to 2006, scoring 8 goals and assisting on 8 more.
 He was named to the All Big South Conference Team in each of his four years with the team.